rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 If remote catalog is a local volume full path must be added.
 The source catalog is **never** touched, only read by rsync.

-RsyncOSX creates the snapshots within the remote catalog.
+RsyncUI creates the snapshots within the remote catalog.
 The ~ is expanded to the user home catalog on remote server.
 Utilizing snapshot on local attached disks require full path for remote catalog.

 - `~/snapshots/1` - snapshot one
   - a full sync when snapshot is created